 Painting in a time when there was considerable interest in the West, Russell’s works were popular because of their narrative subject matter, unique style, and dynamic action.
 In addition, he had the ability to paint fictional history.

 American Indian women played important roles in a number of Russell paintings, such as Indian Women Moving Camp, and he produced several versions of the subject.
 The seasonal rounds of Plains tribes provided the artist with the opportunity of depicting the Indian women proudly riding on horseback.
 He used a compositional group placed at a slight diagonal to the picture plane that is similar to his subject of Indian warriors.
 Thus he accords the same dignity to the women’s work and reveals his admiration for the resourcefulness, independence, and courage of Plains Indian women.

 Charles Russell was William E. Weiss’s (1913 – 1985) favorite artist, and he appreciated Russell’s dedication to preserving the Old West.
-Mr. Weiss’ many special gifts of Russell artwork can be enjoyed in the Whitney Gallery of Western Art.
+Weiss’s many special gifts of Russell artwork can be enjoyed in the Whitney Western Art Museum.

 Selected, Annotated Bibliography on Charles Marion Russell

 Dear, Elizabeth.
 The Grand Expedition of Lewis and Clark as seen by C.M.
 Russell.
 Great Falls: C.M.
 Russell Museum, 2000.

 Dippie, Brian W. Looking at Russell.
 Fort Worth: Amon Carter Museum, 1987.
 The Anne Burnett Tandy Lectures in American Civilization.
 Number Seven.
 Based on a series of lectures Dippie presented.
 Remains a valuable contribution to the Russell literature, because it analyzes Russell as an artist and identifies artistic influences on his development.